ryansheehy0/Neo-C/templates.md

 [Back](./Readme.md)

+- Make it very similar to Backus-Naur form grammar

 # Templates
 In Neo-C, templates are defined by placing angle brackets `<>`s after the name.
 The `auto` keyword can be used to define a template argument that accepts any type.
 This replaces C++'s `typename` and `class`.